psidex/3DES/README.md

 # 3dsFB
 A (simple) homebrew 3ds File Browser written in C

-Currently all debug info outputs to the lower screen
+Currently all debug info outputs to the lower screen, printing all the debug info slows down everything else, so I will be adding either another version that does not have that, or an option to turn it off

 ---